Nordic Skiing, Co-ed

 Mike Miller: USSA Certified Level 200 Coach

 Mike Miller started skiing on wood skis in 1973.
 He started coaching Nordic skiing in 1993 when the Nordic program began.
 He previously coached cross country running for 23 seasons and track for 13.
 He still skis competitively, though to look at him you wouldn’t guess it.
-He also enjoys long distance bike touring, canoe racing, and, especially, time with his family.
+He also enjoys long distance bike touring, canoeing, and, especially, time with his family.
 Mr Miller is a retired SLPHS Spanish teacher (36 years at SLP!) and proud alum of St John’s University.